sebdah/vim-ide/README.md

 ### Commenting code with NERDCommenter

 Commenting of code is done via [NERDCommenter](https://github.com/scrooloose/nerdcommenter).
-You can read detailed documentation on how to comment code with the plugin [here](https://github.com/scrooloose/nerdcommenter#usage).
+You can read detailed documentation on how to comment code with the plug-in [here](https://github.com/scrooloose/nerdcommenter#usage).

 - `,cc` - Comment the current line (or visual mode selection)
 - `,c ` (`, + c + <space>`) - Toggle commenting on the current line (or visual mode selection)